tomhickerson/demimud/data/README.md

 To download the data files, either run ./setup.sh (or ./setup.bat on Windows) or follow the steps inside it manually.

+Note that if you go this route you will probably have to change the path in the world.rs or the state.rs file, so that the files will get picked up for parsing.

 # License

 The files in the data directory that come from DemiMUD are public domain.